AWS Glue Data Catalog: Architecture, Components, and Crawlers

 - Comprehensive audit and data governance for compliance

-You can use the AWS Glue Data Catalog with various services in following ways:
+You can use the AWS Glue Data Catalog with various services in the following ways:

 - Creating a Data Lake using AWS Lake Formation— AWS Lake Formation is a fully-managed data lake solution that uses AWS Glue Data Catalog.
 AWS Lake Formation manages Glue ETL jobs, crawlers, and the Data Catalog to transport data from one layer of the data lake solution to another.